Proximo Spirits: Marketing

 Proximo signed marketing agreements with the Los Angeles Lakers in 2009 and the New York Knicks in 2010, to promote 1800 Tequila at their respective stadiums.
-Proximo's ad campaigns have featured actor Kiefer Sutherland for Jose Cuervo; actor Ray Liotta, actor Michael Imperioli and rapper Rick Ross for 1800 Tequila; actor Clive Owen and rapper Lil' Kim for Three Olives Vodka; and musician Perry Farrell for Maestro Dobel Tequila.
+Proximo's ad campaigns have featured actor Kiefer Sutherland for Jose Cuervo; actor Ray Liotta, actor Michael Imperioli and rapper Rick Ross for 1800 Tequila; and actor Clive Owen and rapper Lil' Kim for Three Olives Vodka.